Risks of entering China

 The risk stays hidden

 Design risks typically do not become apparent in year one.
-They become apparent when the market does something unexpected and the company discovers it has no room to respond - or when the partner relationship changes and the company discovers what it actually owns.
+They emerge when the market does something unexpected and the company discovers it has no room to respond - or when the partner relationship changes and the company discovers what it actually owns.
+By then, the exposure is already embedded in the business.

 Most design risk is reducible before entry begins